-- 7. Follow hospital policies which state that SVNs may give medications by all routes EXCEPT IV with supervision by the instructor. - 8.
+- 7. Follow hospital policies which state that SVNs may give medications by all routes (that have been checked off with a grade of 85 or better in EMA); EXCEPT IV with supervision by the instructor.
+IV meds will not be given in the VN program. - 8.
 Complete all other aspects of patient care. - 9.
 Students may NOT print drug card information from the clinical facilities; this is theft of hospital property. - 10.
-Should the student not have four (4) days of medication administration during the Level II semester, the student will be put on probation in Level III and placed on Medical Surgical rotations until successfully completed.
+Should the student not have four (4) days of medication administration during the Level II semester, the student may fail the Level 2 clinical course, regardless of other grades.
+If medication rotation is not completed successfully, the student will not graduate.